Probation/Dismissal

 • If a student has 19-45 cumulative attempted NU credit hours, their prior cumulative GPA is below a 2.00, and both semester and cumulative GPA are below 1.75

-or the student has spent three consecutive semesters on probation.
+or the student has spent three consecutive semesters on Academic Warning.

 • If a student has 46 or more cumulative attempted NU credit hours, their prior cumulative GPA is below 2.00, and both semester and cumulative GPA are below 2.00

-or the student has spent three consecutive semesters on probation.
+or the student has spent three consecutive semesters on Academic Warning.

 If a student is dismissed, the university will automatically cancel any registrations for the following semester.